Lou1sM/video_annotation/README.md

 # Knowledge Graph Extraction from Videos

 Code for the paper [Knowledge Graph Extraction from Videos](https://arxiv.org/abs/2007.10040).
-For each dataset:
+Download the word2vec vectors, and place at ../data/w2v_vecs.bin For each dataset:
     Download videos and captions (separate files) from Microsoft.
     Preprocess datasets using preprocess_<dataset-name>.py to obtain video tensors